fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_25.jpg)

-Figure 3.25: Counting down with recursion
+Caption: Counting down with recursion

 In this exercise, you successfully implemented a termination statement after number 1, with the term `liftoff`.
 This shows us that